MitchellCash/mitchellcash.com/src/pages/posts/2017/01/31/you-need-a-passphrase--fixing-an-issue-when-signing-git-commits-on-a-mac.md

 ---
-title: "You Need a Passphrase: Fixing an Issue When Signing Git Commits on a Mac"
+title: 'You Need a Passphrase: Fixing an Issue When Signing Git Commits on a Mac'
-date: "2017-01-31"
+date: '2017-01-31'
 tags: [commit, git, GPG, signing]
 ---